microeinhundert/sst-edgedb-trpc-microservices/packages/cdk-constructs/README.md

 # CDK Constructs

-This package contains CDK constructs used the `sst-stacks` package.
+This package contains CDK constructs used by the `sst-stacks` package.